uport-project/specs/transports/push.md

 Push notifications is a transport for sending requests to users.
 To make sure that the push notification service does not learn any information about what is in the request itself, all requests have to be encrypted.
 This means that sending a request as a push notification has two steps; encryption and a REST call.

 ## Encrypting the request
 In order to properly encrypt the message you first need to [resolve the public encryption key](../pki/index.md#resolving-the-public-encryption-key-for-iss) for your user.
 From now on we call that `userPublicKey` in this section.
-If you want code to look at checkout the implementation in [uport-js](https://github.com/uport-project/uport-js/blob/develop/src/Credentials.js#L175)
+If you want code to look at, check out the implementation in [uport-js](https://github.com/uport-project/uport-js/blob/develop/src/Credentials.js#L175)

 ### Proper encoding of the request

-First simply wrap the request url in a JSON object, and encode it as a string, like so: `{"url":"<request-url>"}`.
+First, simply wrap the request url in a JSON object and encode it as a string, like so: `{"url":"<request-url>"}`.
-Now we recommend padding the message so that it is less vulnerable to analysis attacks.
+We recommend padding the message so that it is less vulnerable to analysis attacks.
 This is done by appending spaces to the message until it is of length `N * I`, where `N` is any integer and `I` is some consistent number.
 We recommend `I = 50`.

 Lastly by decoding this UTF-8 string to bytes we get message `m`.